monkidea/Projects/Machine Learning/ImpossibleEulerianGraph/README.md

 This consists of a library file "Eulerian_Graph.py", which contains all the functions, class definitions and all the major portions of the code, while the file "Impossible_Eulerian_Cycle.py" simple contains the driver code for a test case.
 The "Impossible_Eulerian_Cycle.py" file should be edited to run your test cases.

-Refer to the "Project Writeup.pdf" file for the algorithm I designed to accomplish this task.

 Conclusion :
 ------------